-We provide businesses of all sizes with modern SaaS products that are designed with the user in mind.
-Our primary product offerings include Freshdesk, our customer experience (CX) product; Freshservice, our IT service management (ITSM) product; and our customer relationship management (CRM) solution, which includes sales force and marketing automation.
+We provide businesses of all sizes with modern SaaS products that are designed with the end-user in mind.
+Our primary product offerings include Freshdesk, our customer experience (CX) product; Freshservice, our IT service management (ITSM) product; and our customer relationship management (CRM) solutions, which include Freshsales and Freshmarketer for sales and marketing automation.